Analysis | Trump has thrown coronavirus relief into doubt. Here’s what could happen next.

 This would be one of Congress’s worst-case scenarios because it would do two things:

 - Potentially set up a government shutdown, since the coronavirus relief legislation also funds the government through next fall.
-(The current government funding runs through Monday.)
+(Current government funding runs through Monday.)

 - Force lawmakers to come back to Washington and override his veto to get the legislation passed.
-(If Trump vetoes the defense bill in the next few days, they’d have to do the same.)
-This scenario would also force Republican lawmakers to take an aggressive act of defiance against the president.
+(If Trump vetoes the defense bill in the next few days, they would have to do the same.)
+This scenario would also force Republican lawmakers into an aggressive act of defiance against the president.

-4. Trump can pocket veto the bill
+4. Trump can pocket-veto the bill

-This is the more passive way Trump can reject the virus relief/spending bill legislation, and it wouldn’t give Congress a chance to fight back.
+This is the more passive way Trump could reject the spending/virus-relief legislation, and it wouldn’t give Congress a chance to fight back.

 The president has 10 days, excluding Sundays, to decide whether to sign or veto legislation.
 If he does nothing at the end of those 10 days, normally the bill becomes law.
 Unless Congress goes out of session.
 Lawmakers can easily keep Congress in an informal session to prevent this.
-But this current Congress also officially ends on Jan.
-3. Depending on when Trump officially receives the legislation, he could hold onto it until Jan.
+But this Congress also officially ends on Jan.
+3. Depending on when Trump officially receives the legislation, he could hold on to it until Jan.
 3, do nothing and wait until a new Congress starts, making the old Congress’s legislation dead.
-(Fox News’s Chad Pergram has a detailed Twitter thread on how this works, if you want to get into the weeds.)
+(Fox News’s Chad Pergram has a detailed Twitter thread on how this works if you want to get into the weeds.)

 So Trump has a chance to deny Congress the opportunity to come back and override his veto with a scenario that doesn’t even require him to veto it.